EU-US Privacy Shield

 Acxiom as a Data Controller

 Acxiom provides business and consumer information products designed to help companies market more successfully, integrate and improve the accuracy of their customer information, and reduce the operational costs of processing customer data.
-In this function, Acxiom acts as a data controller of the personal information contained in these information products.
+In this function, Acxiom acts as a data controller of the personal data contained in these information products.

 Acxiom and its subsidiaries located in the EU, develop and maintain databases containing personal information on data subjects, households, and businesses located throughout EU Member States.
 These databases are developed from public records, publicly available information, information acquired through information providers, and information collected directly from data subjects.